My Google Maps coverage

-The King's Lynn harbour railway line ran from the Harbour junction coming off the fen line into the South quay in King's Lynn.
+The King's Lynn Harbour railway line ran from the Harbour junction, coming off the Cambridge main line and running North Westwards towards the South Quay in King's Lynn.

 From what I have found, the only remains of any railway track I could see were at the south quay.

-Reading online, a bridge at South Lynn that crossed the river nar remained for a while after the railway had closed and has since been demolished.
+I found some information online stating that there used to be a bridge at South Lynn that remained even after the railway closed but has now been demolished.

-From what I can see the bridge was still there in the very late 90s and was nicknamed the Casey jones bridge.
+From what I can see, the bridge was still there in the late 90s and was nicknamed the Casey jones bridge.

 I found this picture with the help of the King's Lynn and area Model by J T Colquhoun's Facebook page.